Plutonomicon/cardano-transaction-lib/doc/development.md

 ## Switching development networks

 Set new `network.name` and `network.magic` in `runtime.nix`.
 Point `datumCache.blockFetcher.firstBlock` to a correct block/slot.
 Also see [Changing network configurations](./runtime.md#changing-network-configurations)

+## Maintaining the template

+[The template](../templates/ctl-scaffold/) must be kept up-to-date with the repo.
+Although there are some checks for common problems in CI, it's still possible to forget to update the `package-lock.json` file.

+[This helper script](../scripts/template-check.sh) can be used to make sure the template can be initialized properly from a given revision.